crabdancing/vscode-kakoune-fork/README.md

 # Current functionality

-- You can open a file.
-- Selections are fully functional.
+- Selecting the next word by pressing `w` is fully functional.

 # Upcoming functionality

-1. Sync text from Kakoune to VSCode after changes.
-1. Change every instance of selected text.
+1. More selection commands.
+    - Extending selections.
+1. Goto commands, e.g. `gl` to go to the end of the line, `gh` to go to the start, etc.
+1. Multiple selections via search.
-1. Search and replace.
+1. _Edit_ multiple selections via search and replace.
+1. (Maybe) `:` commands, e.g. `:w` for saving, etc.
-1. Show pop up (Ctrl+P like menu) during search and `:` commands.
+    - Show pop up (Ctrl+P like menu) during search and `:` commands.
         - Show suggestions from the Kakoune clippy in pop up.